-Secutron's MR-2306-AT Annunciator is an 8-circuit annunciator for use with Secutron's MR-2300.
-The annunciators mount into the MMX-BB-1001D enclosure, and may not be expanded.
+Secutron's MR-2312-AT Annunciator is a 16-circuit annunciator for use with Secutron's MR-2300 Series Fire Alarm Control Panels.
+Annunciators mount into the MMX-BB-1001D enclosure, and may not be expanded.
 Control access is by a keyswitch.
-Each Circuit Indicator is a bi-colour LED that is automatically configured to match the Fire Alarm Control Panel configuration.
+Each circuit indicator is a bi-colour LED that is automatically configured to match the fire alarm control panel configuration.

-Note: For ULC S527 applications the MR-2306-AT is an ancillary display device.
+Note: For ULC S527 applications the MR-2312-AT is an ancillary display device.